MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/fileshare-connector.md

 ### Preserve last access time

 When the connector attempts to crawl a file, the "last access time" field in its metadata is updated.
-If you depend on that field for any archiving and backup solutions and doesn't want to update it when the connector accesses it, you can configure this option in the **Advanced settings** page.
+If you depend on that field for any archiving and backup solutions and you don't want to update it when the connector accesses it, you can configure this option in the **Advanced settings** page.

 ## Step 4: Limits for file indexing